 Therefore, we broke down each question in a way that makes sense to everyone, with straightforward answers for your lingering questions and an exploration into the features you need to learn about the most.
 In addition, we cover pros and cons to give you a clear view of whether or not Shopify makes sense for your ecommerce business.
 If not, there are several other ecommerce solutions to turn to.

 So, what is Shopify and how does Shopify work?
 Keep reading to find out!

 - How Does Shopify Work?
 Step-by-Step Guide

 - What is Shopify Dropshipping?

-- Selling With Shopify's POS System
+- What is Shopify POS System

-- Running Transactions Using Shopify Payments
+- What is Shopify Payments

 - Pros of selling on Shopify